Saturday, 12 December 2020

 We opened our presents in the open air, around a blazing fire-pit, and luckily the weather was bright and cold, with just a flurry of snow.
 We had a bracing walk, and then Christmas dinner, which we ate on either side of my other, original Covid screen.

-I’d made this small prototype screen, last month, across an internal door that opens into a separate apartment that’s attached to our main house, to try-out my ideas.
+I’d made this small prototype screen, last month, across an internal door that opens into a separate apartment that’s attached to our main house.
 I didn’t expect that we’d have four people crowding round its narrow space on Christmas Day.
 But it worked really well, once we forgot how strange it was to be eating together like this.

 We adhered to our own, more-stringent-than-the-Government’s Covid rules, but still had a really wonderful, and memorable, family Christmas Day together.